zed-extensions/java/README.md

 ## Configuration

-You can optionally configure the Java home that JDTLS (the language server) uses like so:
+You can optionally configure the Java home that JDTLS (the language server) uses in your Zed settings like so:

 ```json
 {